zrythm/zrythm/doc/user/configuration/preferences/intro.rst

      :red:`square root`, :green:`linear`).

 Pan law
-  The pan law to use when applying pan on mono signals.
+  The :term:`pan law` to use when applying pan on mono signals.

 Editing
 -------